hckmd/hckmd.github.io/japan-2023/tokyo-3.md

 This day was Tim's last day of the trip and the last day we stayed in the AirBnB in Sumida city.
 In the morning, we wandered around Asakusa and ended up going to our first (and only) animal cafe in Japan.
-There were otters, hedgehogs and a prairie dog there and the staff were super friendly and helpful.
+There were otters, hedgehogs and a prairie dog there.
+The staff were super friendly and helpful as well.

 We planned to go for lunch at a shop near our AirBnB before Tim had to head off.
 On our way to the AirBnB, we ended up looking at an "Inventor Shop", which is run by [Jun Sekiba](https://www.amazon.com/s?i=digital-text&rh=p_27%3AJun+Sekiba&_encoding=UTF8&ref=dbs_m_mng_rwt_byln){:target="_blank"}.